krmbzds/stars/README.md

 - [excid3/ferrum_pdf](https://github.com/excid3/ferrum_pdf) - A PDF generator for Rails using Ferrum & headless Chrome
 - [jesseduffield/lazy_migrate](https://github.com/jesseduffield/lazy_migrate) - A little terminal UI for managing schema migrations in rails
-- [CanineHQ/canine](https://github.com/CanineHQ/canine) - Power of Kubernetes, Simplicity of Heroku
+- [CanineHQ/canine](https://github.com/CanineHQ/canine) - A developer friendly PaaS for your Kubernetes
 - [lucascaton/enumerate_it](https://github.com/lucascaton/enumerate_it) - Enumerations for Ruby with some magic powers! 🎩
 - [excid3/receipts](https://github.com/excid3/receipts) - Easy receipts and invoices for your Ruby on Rails applications
 - [benpickles/parklife](https://github.com/benpickles/parklife) - 🌳 Render a Rack app (Rails/Sinatra/etc) to a static build so it can be served by Netlify, Now, GitHub Pages, S3, or any other web server